 It is understood that in making selections to create the best possible Team, it is possible that the best individual athletes may not be selected.
 The Head Coach also has the discretion to name an athlete to a Team even though that athlete may not have participated in selection camps or other Team events.

-The timelines that will be followed in selecting the Pool and selecting athletes for the Pan American Championship Team are as follows.
+The timelines that will be followed in selecting the Pool and selecting athletes for the World Championship Team are as follows.
 Note that specific events, dates and times may be subject to change.

 - The Head Coach will identify the initial pool of athletes invited to the selection camp by May 1, 2014.

-- The Head Coach may add to the pool at any time at their discretion..
+- The Head Coach may add to the pool at any time..

-- From the pool of athletes the Head Coach will select athletes to participate in a camp in early July, the U.S. World Cup from July 11 to 14, the Canadian Open from July 16 to 22 and the Pan American Championships from August 8 to 17, 2013.
-The final roster for the Pan American Championship team will be determined by July 24, 2013.
-Players may be selected to the team in stages, before that date, at the Head Coach`s discretion.
+- From the pool of athletes the Head Coach will select athletes to participate at the U.S. World Cup (dates TBA), the Canadian Open from July 14 to 21 and the World Championship (August 2014).
+The final roster for the World Championship team, including alternates, will be determined by June 30, 2014.
+Players may be selected to the team in stages, before that date, at the Head Coach's discretion.

-Additional activities will be held in the March-May, 2014 time period.
+Additional activities may be held in the March-May, 2015 time period.